 Track what you spend.
 Did you know that just by writing down what you eat each week, you can lose weight?
 The same is true of your expenses.
 The simple act of writing down what you spend makes you more aware of where your money is going each month, and it may make you think twice about some of your buying decisions.

 Saving up for a down payment on a home?
-Use our mortgage calculator to estimate how much you’ll need.
-Also consider downloading our PDF, 8 Credit Score Management Tips.
-This free guide can help you make sure your credit is mortgage ready by the time you’re ready to buy!
+Consider downloading our free guide, 8 Credit Score Management Tips.
+This handy tool can help you make sure your credit is mortgage ready by the time you’re ready to buy!